gchq/ConcourseTools/docs/source/examples/xkcd.rst

 xkcd Conclusion
 ---------------

-The final resource only requires **93 lines of code**, and looks like this:
+The final resource only requires :linecount:`../../../examples/xkcd.py` lines of code, and looks like this:

 .. literalinclude:: ../../../examples/xkcd.py
     :linenos: